gottacatchenall/ms_sampling_effort/manuscript.md

 drastically with sampling effort due to the intrinsic variation of abundances within a community.
 We do this by simulating the process of observation on both 243 empirical food webs from the Mangal database [@Banville2021ManJl] and random food-webs generated using the niche model [@Williams2000SimRul].

-A neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
+Our neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
 Across communities, the shape of this abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
 Controversies around